clusterlink-net/clusterlink/website/content/en/docs/main/getting-started/users.md

     If they were not, use the flag `--path <path>` for pointing to the working directory that was used in the previous command.
     The `--fabric` option is optional, and by default, "default_fabric" will be used.
-    For more details and deployment configuration see [ClusterLink deployment operator][operator].
+    For more details and deployment configuration see [ClusterLink deployment operator][].
 {{< notice note >}}
 To deploy ClusterLink on another cluster, repeat steps 2-3 in a console with access to the cluster.
 {{< /notice >}}

 ## Try it out

-Check out the [ClusterLink Tutorials][tutorials] for setting up multi-cluster connectivity for applications using two or more clusters.
+Check out the [ClusterLink Tutorials][] for setting up multi-cluster connectivity for applications using two or more clusters.

 ## Uninstall ClusterLink